WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 Though this would not affect the users who are able to successfully mix with other 'honest/real' peers.
 - **Targeted Sybil Attack**:
 The follow-up concern is the inverse of the above.
 It is possible that the server could *only* include one 'honest/real' coin in the mix and supply the other coins themselves.
 This would give a false sense of security, **but it would not worsen the existing privacy of the coin**.
 It would also be noticaable to all users excluding the user being targeted as their coins would not be mixed.
 It has been argued that this 'attack' would be very costly in terms of fees because the number of coins being mixed is verifiable.
 Though it is true that fees would have to be paid to zkSNACKs every round, this does not matter if it is zkSNACKs that is acting maliciously (as they get the funds back).
 Typical rounds currently have <100 people per mix, with the minimum input being ~0.1 BTC with a fee of 0.003% per anonymity set.
 Taking the 'worst case' (100 people, each mixing 0.1 BTC) gives 0.03 BTC per round.
 This is not prohibitive and is thus a valid concern.
 That said, if multiple chain-analysis companies attempt to flood the zkSNACKs mix (to decrease the true anonymity set) they will hinder each other's efforts (unless they are cooperating).
 See [here](https://github.com/nopara73/ZeroLink/#e-sybil-attack) for more info.

+---

+#### Further Questions

+- Explain Wasabi like I'm 5
+- What is the history of Wasabi?
+- How does Zero Link differ from other CoinJoin implementations?
+- Who can use Wasabi?
+- Who is contributing to Wasabi?
+- What are the minimal requirements to run Wasabi?
+- Why is Wasabi libre and open source software?
+- Why is Wasabi Bitcoin-only?
+- What do peers say about Wasabi?